JamieSGT/Fast-Formatter/README.md

 sudo nano format.sh
 ```

-Copy and paste the Fast-Formatter-2.0 code.
+Copy and paste the code from `format.sh` in this repository.

 Quit and save.